cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 .. function:: xloPyLoad(ModuleName)

-    Imports the specifed python module and scans it for xloil functions by calling ``xloil.scan_module(name)``.
-Leaving the argument blank loads or reloads the workbook module for the caller, i.e. the file `WorkbookName.py`.
+    Imports the specifed python module and registers any it for xloil functions it contains.
+Leaving the argument blank loads or reloads the workbook module for the calling sheet, i.e. the file `WorkbookName.py`.